Keep It Blue - What Can I do?

 - Check for and fix oil leaks in mechanical equipment (ex. automobiles and lawn equipment).

-- NEVER dump anything down storm drains.
-Take all unwanted chemicals, paint, oil, etc, to designated collection sites.
+- Take all unwanted chemicals, paint, oil, etc, to designated collection sites.
 Hazardous waste disposal information for Berrien County & Hazardous waste disposal information for Cass and Van Buren County, and household chemical waste disposal information for Cass County

 - Use fertilizers sparingly and sweep up driveways, sidewalks, and roads.
 Lawn Care Practices

 - Compost your yard waste and food waste into good gardening soil.

 - Use environmentally friendly and biodegradable household cleaners, instead of chemically based cleaners.

 Close any abandoned wells on your property.
 They can act as conduits for contamination of groundwater.